What is the ACT?

-The ACT is accepted by nearly all colleges and universities – in 2012, more students took the ACT than took the SAT for the first time.
-Even though the SAT and ACT share grammar, math, and reading content, the differences in the formats of the two tests require students to do separate preparation in most sections.
-ACT preparation can be a great way to not only boost a student’s scores, but also to boost his or her academic knowledge.
+The ACT is accepted by all colleges and universities – in 2012, more students took the ACT than took the SAT for the first time.
+Even though the SAT and ACT share grammar, math, and reading content, the differences in the formats of the two tests require students to do separate preparation for most sections.
+ACT prep can be a great way to not only boost a student’s scores, but also to boost his or her academic knowledge.

 The ACT is curriculum-based, and its questions are presented in a straight-forward, concrete way, making it a great option for hard-working high achievers who do not test well.
-While applying strategies and techniques can be helpful, students benefit most from directly applying their knowledge of grammar, math, and science.
-The challenge of the ACT lies in the fast pace students need to work.
+While applying strategies and techniques can be helpful, students benefit from directly applying their knowledge of grammar, math, and science.
+The challenge of the ACT lies in the fast pace students need to work and the vast amount of content required to retain.

 We provide a thorough review of the most commonly-tested grammar and writing concepts.
 Many students comment that they learned more grammar through our program than through years of schooling, mainly because grammar instruction is no longer emphasized in most English courses.